South Carolina High School League: History

 In 1913, the Inter-High School Athletic and Oratorical Association was founded by delegates from various high schools and the University of South Carolina.
 By 1920, the organization had expanded its membership and activities to the point where reorganization was necessary.
 In 1921, a new constitution was adopted and the name was officially changed to the South Carolina High School League.
 The SCHSL experienced a boom in membership from 1921–1930, going from 30 schools to 121 schools.
 The constitution was rewritten in 1933 and again 1948 to accommodate further growth.
 The SCHSL joined the National Federation of State High School Associations in 1948.
 Ever since 1954, the SCHSL has had 100% of the public schools in the state as members.
 In 1970 the South Carolina Secondary School Activities Association merged with the league.

 Competition

 SCHSL sanctions competition in the following sports: baseball, basketball, competitive cheerleading, cross country, football, golf, lacrosse, soccer, softball, swimming, tennis, track & field, volleyball, and wrestling.

 Classifications

-The SCHSL operates five classes of competition, dependent on the size of a school's student enrollment:
+The SCHSL has five classes of competition, dependent on the size of a school's student enrollment: